15vrs/cmpe-327/qa327_test/test_cases/login.md

 - verify login page displays error message by checking content of `#message`

 ## Test Case R1.11b
-Invalid password redirects to `/login` with error message 'email/password combination incorrect' **Duplicate of earlier test cases?**
+Invalid password redirects to `/login` with error message 'email/password combination incorrect'.
+**Duplicate of earlier test cases?**
 - navigate to `/logout` to invalidate any existing sessions
 - navigate to `/login` and verify that [GET] `/login` was called